WG-SpaceCoder/AutoTrimps/README.md

 - (Experimental) added siphonology logic.
 You should see lower level maps being used when you are pushing through more difficult content if you have the siphonology perk.
 - (Experimental) added a failsafe difficulty check to void maps.
 If the boss of a void map can 1-shot you in nostance, it should not be attempted.
 - Added UI option for max toxicity stacks.
 When this mode is on, during a toxicity run the script will get max tox stacks before killing an improbability (so zones 60 and above only).
 You generally only turn this on for one run to get a very large total helium value for purchasing bone portals.
 The helium per hour will be terrible and the run itself will take over 24 hours minimum.
+- Clicking on the zone timer will now toggle the paused mode.

 2/22/2016
 - Nursery purchases will now be limited by cost of collectors before warpstations are unlocked